Herb Crusted Pork Tenderloin (with roasted root veggies & apples)

 - Pour the wine into the bottom of the pan, smear the garlic on the pork, and sprinkle the seasonings over the veggies and meat.
 Be generous with the seasoning on the pork so you get a nice crust.

 - Roast at 425 degrees for 20 minutes without a lid.

 - Let the meat rest 5-7 minutes before transferring to a cutting board to slice.

 - Serve the pork medallions with the veggies and apples and drizzle the wine sauce over top.

-- This is really not as fussy as it looks – I was cleaning up, changing diapers, etc while things were sautéing and searing.
+- This is really not as fussy as it looks – I was cleaning up and doing other things while the ingredients were sautéing and searing.
 And then it was into the oven – and really everything was all in one pan!

 - Read THIS about why pastured pork is superior to conventionally raised pork.
 If you are unsure of where to find a good source, try asking around at your farmer’s markets, or find a local WAPF chapter near you – they will be happy point you in the right direction!